IzemHamouchene/CalculateImage-VideoSize-25-26/README.md

 ### Exercice 2 : Image size (CalculateImageSize_color.c)
-You are asked to write a C program that calculates the size of a color image (**en mo**)
+You are asked to write a C program that calculates the size of a color image (**in mo**)

 #### Input parameters (2)
 The program receives two input parameters (the height and width) of the image in integer format.

 #### Output parameter (1)
-The program must return the size of the color image.
+The program must return the size of the color image.<br>
 _The output values must be returned with two digits after the decimal point._